SDGforskning/sdg-strings/SDG04_query_topic_WoS.md

   ("access" OR "obstacle" OR "barrier" OR "hinder*" OR "hindrance*" OR "equitab*" OR "non-equit*") )
   NEAR/5
-      ("early childhood care" OR "kindergarten" OR "pre-kindergarten*" OR "nurser*" OR "pre-primary*" OR "pre school*" OR "preschool*"
+      ("early childhood care" OR "kindergarten" OR "pre-kindergarten*" OR "nurser*" OR "pre-primary*" OR "pre school*" OR "preschool*" OR "ecec"
       OR (("early childhood" OR "under five$") NEAR/3 "education") )
 )